-All individuals employed by the USG or one of its institutions in any capacity shall participate in USG Ethics Policy training and shall certify compliance with the USG Ethics Policy on a periodic basis.
+All individuals employed by the University in any capacity shall participate in USG Ethics Policy training and shall certify compliance with the USG Ethics Policy.
 The USG Ethics Policy governs only official conduct performed by or on behalf of the USG.
 Violations of the USG Ethics Policy may result in disciplinary action, up to and including termination.